What is Sloww? I’ve been thinking about this question a lot lately.

 What you get:

-Sloww is a trusted resource of lifelong learning that guides you to see and understand yourself and the world in new ways—catalyzing your human development and transforming your entire life.
+Sloww is a trusted resource of lifelong learning that guides you to see and understand yourself and the world in new ways—catalyzing your deeper development and transforming your entire life.

 You get high wisdom-per-word content so you can get wise in less time: